ansoni/telemetry-as-code-demo/README.md

 	}
 	EOF

-We use an external provider for the demo.
-It would be expected that we would use a module or even a custom provider if we went further and productized this.
+We use a custom external provider for the demo.

 Now apply the terraform